TL;DR

 The Industry Response

-Credit where it’s due: the big players are responding.
+The big players are responding.

-OpenAI launched Codex Security — an AI-powered security agent specifically designed to find vulnerabilities in codebases.
+OpenAI launched Codex Security, an AI-powered security agent specifically designed to find vulnerabilities in codebases.
 They published results from scanning 1.2 million commits: 792 critical findings and 10,561 high-severity issues.
 That’s a lot of problems caught, but it’s also a reactive approach.
 The secrets already hit the repo before Codex Security flagged them.

 Anthropic launched Claude Code Security for vulnerability scanning.
-Same idea — use AI to find the problems that AI helped create.
+Same idea: use AI to find the problems that AI helped create.
 It’s a reasonable move, but I’d rather prevent the leak than detect it after the fact.

 The root cause is that we’re generating code faster than we can review it.
-One developer on Hacker News described AI coding assistants as “mentally exhausting” — you’re constantly evaluating AI-generated code, maintaining context across a session, and staying vigilant for errors.
+One developer on Hacker News described AI coding assistants as “mentally exhausting” because you’re constantly evaluating AI-generated code, maintaining context across a session, and staying vigilant for errors.
 Security review is just one more thing on that pile, and it’s often the first thing that slips.

 Fixing Your Workflow